E. Nesbit

-Edith Nesbit (married name Edith Bland; 15 August 1858 – 4 May 1924) was an English writer and poet, who published her books for children as E. Nesbit.
+Edith Nesbit (married name Edith Bland; 15 August 1858 – 4 May 1924) was an English writer and poet, who published her books for children and others as E. Nesbit.
 She wrote or collaborated on more than 60 such books.
 She was also a political activist and co-founder of the Fabian Society, a socialist organisation later affiliated to the Labour Party.

 Biography

-Nesbit was born in 1858 at 38 Lower Kennington Lane, Kennington, Surrey (now classified as Inner London), the daughter of an agricultural chemist, John Collis Nesbit, who died in March 1862, before her fourth birthday.
+Nesbit was born in 1858 at 38 Lower Kennington Lane, Kennington, Surrey (now London), the daughter of an agricultural chemist, John Collis Nesbit, who died in March 1862, before her fourth birthday.
 Her mother was Sarah Green (née Alderton).

 The ill health of Edith's sister Mary meant that the family travelled for some years, living variously in Brighton, Buckinghamshire, France (Dieppe, Rouen, Paris, Tours, Poitiers, Angoulême, Bordeaux, Arcachon, Pau, Bagnères-de-Bigorre, and Dinan in Brittany), Spain and Germany.
 Mary was engaged in 1871 to the poet Philip Bourke Marston, but later that year she died of tuberculosis in Normandy.

 After Mary's death, Edith and her mother settled for three years at Halstead Hall, Halstead, north-west Kent, a location that inspired The Railway Children, although the distinction has also been claimed by the Derbyshire town of New Mills.

 When Nesbit was 17, the family moved back to Lewisham in south-east London.
 There is a Lewisham Council plaque to her at 28 Elswick Road.

+In 1877, at the age of 18, Nesbit met the bank clerk Hubert Bland, her elder by three years.
+Seven months pregnant, she married Bland on 22 April 1880, but did not initially live with him, as Bland remained with his mother.
+Their marriage was tumultuous.
+Early on, Nesbit found that another woman, Maggie Doran, who lived with his mother, believed she was Hubert's fiancée and had likewise borne him a child.

+Nesbit's children by Bland were Paul Cyril Bland (1880–1940), to whom The Railway Children was dedicated, Mary Iris Bland (1881–1965), who married John Austin D Phillips in 1907, and Fabian Bland (1885–1900).